henrythebuilder/dcm_dict/README.md

 dcm_dict_converter.rb tag > /tmp/tag-dict.rb
 ```

-Note: the script use the [Nokogiri][3] as XML parser if installed as gem.
-If not the standard *REXML* is used.
+Note: the script use the [Nokogiri][3] as XML parser if installed as gem, otherwise the standard *REXML* is used.

 Check the file for other details.

 ## Install